Hackers News Hackers News

 CVE-2026-4464 Medium ANGLE Integer overflow

-Google noted that many of these bugs were proactively identified during development using advanced memory testing tools such as AddressSanitizer, MemorySanitizer, and libFuzzer.
+Google has indicated that many of these bugs were identified proactively during development through the use of advanced memory testing tools, including AddressSanitizer, MemorySanitizer, and libFuzzer.
+More details can be found on the official Chrome Releases blog.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.